gardehal/python-todo/README.md

 8. When doing the project I came up with more improvements as I went along, as I did not pre-plan or structure the project.
 For such a small project I don't see any problems with this, but the natural result is that the scope grows a little every day.
 I could go on and make the ultimate todo program, but by now it's a reasonable size.
 There are minor improvements I have written down in the TODO section, which I may or may not do sometime in the future.
 9. I should work on my documentation, cite more reasons and patterns from the code.
 Even some simple visual models or more detailed examples could be useful for people with problems that are not addressed by the Help section.
 Easy to do later.
 10. I intentionally did not try to emulate a more realistic git version as the focus was on the code.
+11. Coming back to the code a bit later I struggle more than usual to pick out where the issues are.
+I suspect this is partly due to difficulty working with Pythons syntax compared to Java/C#/JS, which I'm more used to.
+It is also partly due to poor structure in the code on my part, a lot of functionality could and probably should have been moved to decentralized function, a good exaple is the edit and add functionality, which essentially boils down to 1: validate user input, 2: get contents of file, 3: insert data, 4: save file.
+1, 2, and 4 should all be separate functions, and the add function calls these methods, and do 3 itself.

 ### TODO: